Gifididy/V3-Planetary-Gear-OSSM/README.md

 Hex cap metric screws

-10 x M3x8 - Set screw for spindle gear
+10 x M3x12 - Endstops & rack

-6 x M3x12 - Endstops & rack
+1 x M4x8 - Set screw for spindle gear

-1 x M4x16 - Used for connecting motor mount & 2 pin mount to the top bracket
+10 x M4x16 - Used for connecting motor mount & 2 pin mount to the top bracket

-4 x M4x12 - For mounting to a plywood base.
+6 x M4x12 - For mounting to a plywood base.
 May need to be longer depending on the mounting method.
 I used m4 threaded inserts for wood.

 10 x M4x8 - Linear rail & Rack

-6 x M5x16 - Gear bearing screws
+4 x M5x16 - Gear bearing screws

 4 x M5x25 - Motor mount bolts